ABelliqueux/nolibgs_hello_worlds/README.md

   * On MacOs, a brew installation script can be found [here.](https://github.com/grumpycoders/pcsx-redux#macos)

-  * On windows, install WSL2 and Debian then launch a GNU/Linux terminal, then proceed with the following instructions.
+  * On windows, either follow the [instructions here](https://github.com/grumpycoders/pcsx-redux#windows), or install WSL2 and [Ubuntu 20.04](https://www.microsoft.com/en-gb/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab) then launch a GNU/Linux terminal, then proceed with the following instructions.

-  * Alternatively on Windows, you can skip steps 1 and 3, get the latest precompiled toolchain from here : [http://static.grumpycoder.net/pixel/mips/](http://static.grumpycoder.net/pixel/mips/), unzip it somewhere and [add the `bin` folder to your PATH](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho#44272417).
+  * Alternatively on Windows, if you don't care about compiling pcsx-redux, you can skip steps 1 and 3, get the latest precompiled toolchain from here : [http://static.grumpycoder.net/pixel/mips/](http://static.grumpycoder.net/pixel/mips/), unzip it somewhere and [add the `bin` folder to your PATH](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho#44272417).
 Then go on with steps 4 and 5.

   1. Install the needed software packages ( aka dependencies in Linux world ) :